MileHacker Logo

 Hiking

-Sturdy Hiking boots or shoes with excellent grip prove useful for Mati Temple Grottoes.
-Trekking boots are recommended if you plan any off-path exploration.
+Sturdy Hiking boots or shoes with exceptional grip prove useful for Mati Temple Grottoes.
+Boots for hiking are we recommend if you plan any off-path exploration.

 Grip for uneven surfaces.